1 Mission Statement

 The Media Handling Policy document shall be made available to all the employees covered in the scope.
 All the changes and new releases of this document shall be made available to the persons concerned.
 The maintenance responsibility of the document shall be with the CISO and system administrators.

 The Media Handling Policy document shall be considered as “confidential” and shall be made available to the concerned persons with proper access control.
 Subsequent changes and versions of this document shall be controlled.

 The Media Handling Policy shall be implemented by the CISO / designated personnel.

-The primary area of concern is secure management of media to protect sensitive or personal information from intentional or accidental exposure or misuse.
+The primary area of concern is the secure management of media to protect sensitive or personal information from intentional or accidental exposure or misuse.
 The following shall be implemented:

-- Risks to information and the media on which it resides shall be securely managed throughout the lifecycle of procurement, use, storage and disposition.
+- Risks to information and the media on which it resides shall be securely managed throughout the lifecycle of procurement, use, storage, and disposition.

-- Only government authorized media shall be used for managing data.
+- Only government-authorized media shall be used for managing data.

 - Erasure of information from media shall be done by approved standards and secure disposal of media shall be followed using documented procedures.